top of page

 As the Amazing Maurice said, it was just a story about people and rats.
 And the difficult part of it was deciding who the people were, and who were the rats.

 However, on their last big score, things go wrong.
-The town of Bad Blintz are no strangers to chopping the tails of rats.
+The town of Bad Blintz is no stranger to chopping the tails of rats.
 It's already under the oppressive control of a couple of crooked rat catchers.
 The Mayor's daughter, Malicia, is obsessed with stories and has a knack for finding trouble.
-And what's more, there's an evil in the sewers of the town which is threatening the lives of all.
+And what's more, there's evil in the sewers of the town which is threatening the lives of all.

 Positives